tuosuniversity/Vellum/Output/Articles/EN/Aware But Stuck/the-ancient-roots-of-core-self-where-timeless-wisdom-meets-quantum-mindfulness.md

----
-title: The Ancient Roots of "Core Self" - Where Timeless Wisdom Meets Quantum Mindfulness
-post_excerpt: The Quantum Mindfulness framework introduces the "Core Self" as the fundamental wellspring of consciousness and pure potential, akin to the Psycho-Volitional Dimension (Pd1).
-This timeless concept, far from being a modern invention, echoes profound insights found in ancient Eastern and Western philosophical traditions.
-  By understanding and connecting with this inherent "I-ness," individuals can reclaim agency and actively shape their experienced reality, moving beyond conditioned patterns.
-taxonomy: null
-category:
-- Core Concepts
-- Framework Principles
-- Mindfulness Approaches
-post_tag:
-- Core Self
-- Quantum Mindfulness
-- Psychodynamic Dimensions
-- Psycho-Volitional Dimension
-- Consciousness
-- Self-Realization
-- Ancient Wisdom
-- Perception
-- Free Will
----
 ### The Ancient Roots of "Core Self": Where Timeless Wisdom Meets Quantum Mindfulness

 In the dynamic landscape of the Quantum Mindfulness (QM) framework, there resides a concept of profound significance: the **Core Self**.
 This isn't merely a psychological construct; it is described as the fundamental wellspring of human consciousness, a locus of pure potential, and the inherent capacity for authentic choice.
 Imagine it as the foundational "I-ness" that exists prior to any fleeting thought, transient emotion, or deeply ingrained conditioned pattern.
 While this notion might strike many as revolutionary in the context of contemporary self-help and psychological discourse, its essence, surprisingly, reverberates through millennia of human inquiry into the very nature of existence and consciousness.